-He recently served as Cinematographer for the premiere episode of Wonder Woman, which won the Emmy Award for Best Travel/Adventure series.
+He served as Cinematographer for the premiere episode of Wonder Woman, which won the Emmy Award for Best Travel/Adventure series in 2017.

 The Other Side of Home, a documentary he shot on the Armenian genocide filmed in Turkey and Armenia, was shortlisted for an Academy Award for Best Documentary Short in 2017

 Dolen studied Fine Arts in Film Production at Chapman University, whom named him the Most Promising Undergraduate Filmmaker, and awarded him the Einstein Award for Creativity, and the Dean's Award of Merit.